zardak/node-hat/README.markdown

 If you find yourself at a fancy restraurant, large napkins are in abundant supply.

-Fold the cloth along the diagonal.
-Bring the far ends perpendicular to the diagonal up past the diagonal a short distance on each side.
-Fold one end back in order to fold in the inner section of the hat then put the folded-out end back like the other side.
-Now roll up each side of the hat from the bottom several turns to keep it sturdy.
+Tie a knot in each corner.
 Place the hat on your head and enjoy!